 - There was an effective system in place for reporting and recording significant events - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
-They were told about any actions to improve processes to prevent the same thing happening again. - However that the practice should review its processes to ensure that a consistent standard of recording significant events can be maintained. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and well managed. - However the practice should review its systems to ensure medicines are secured appropriately at all times.
+They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and well managed.